allenrobel/ask/README.md

 Hence, creating an nxos_ospfv2 playbook looks and feels the same as creating a nxos_feature playbook.

+## Status

 We have completed the initial commit for all NX-OS Ansible modules supported to date.
 We will be adding support for the remaining modules over the coming weeks/months.
 We actively monitor the NX-OS Ansible Collections repo and will strive for quick turnaround on additions/changes to the modules that ScriptKit supports.

 Also, we've developed a set of classes that can be used to generate Spirent Ansible playbooks (e.g. reserve ports, create emulated devices (including BGP), create StreamBlocks, and start/stop devices and traffic).
 These are NOT comprehensive.
 Rather, they focus on our (perhaps relatively simple) use-cases.
 These get the job done for us for things like ipv4/ipv6 traffic, and convergence test cases.
 We have added about 50% of what we have, and will try to add the remaining by 2021.02.21.
 At that time, we will also add a few complete convergence test case playbook generation scripts (configure DUT(s), configure Spirent, start traffic, initiate perturbance, stop traffic, collect statistics).

+Roadmap

-Over time (longer-term roadmap) we hope to add support for ACI, DCNM, etc.  We welcome contributions in these and other areas.
+Over time we hope to add support for ACI, NDFC, etc.  We welcome contributions in these and other areas.

 Suggestions and bug reports very much appreciated!